• Skip to primary navigation

 You also may have to take legal action on behalf of your child over discrimination or denial of rights.
 Your child is protected under federal laws like the Americans with Disabilities Act and the Individuals with Disabilities in Education Act.[4][5]

-These acts ensure access, opportunity, and free and appropriate education, but sometimes you have to fight for your child’s legal rights.
+These acts ensure access, opportunity, and free and appropriate education, but sometimes, you must fight for your child’s legal rights.

 State laws that protect your child’s rights include the Persons with Disabilities Protection Act.
 It provides disabled access to public transportation, public spaces, hotels, stores, and other facilities.[6]